mackacavs/CV/README.md

 - A focus on Ruby, Javascript, Jasmine, RSpec
 - Continuously using best practices such as TDD and Agile
-- Developed my own side projects including a Javascript Daily Goals Tracker(link)
+- Developed my own side projects including a [Javascript Daily Goals Tracker}(https://github.com/mackacavs/Daily-JS-Goals)

 #### CERTIFICATE IN TEACHING ENGLISH TO SPEAKERS OF OTHER LANGUAGES (CELTA)